-Rather than that, you have to do the whole process through a North Korea’s authorised agent of which there’s few, but they exist nonetheless.
+Rather than that, you have to do the whole process through a North Korea’s authorised agent, and there are few.
 I did it through a British agent.

-Obviously, there are some exceptions for people with diplomatic passport of certain countries.
-Up to the death of Kim Jong-Nam in Kuala Lumpur’s Airport in February 2017, there was an agreement between North Korea and Malaysia that allowed each countries’ citizens to travel visa free to the other.
-It was all finished in that situation, and I don’t even know since when it was in force.
+Obviously, there are some exceptions for people with a diplomatic passport from certain countries.
+Up to the death of Kim Jong-Nam in Kuala Lumpur’s Airport in February 2017, there was an agreement between North Korea and Malaysia that allowed each countries’ citizens to travel visa-free to the other.
+It all ended in that situation though, and I don’t even know since when it was in force.

 On top of that, you can’t go it alone.
-You need to go in a tour with an established programme and can’t deviate from what’s been pre-approved.
+You need to go on a tour with an established programme and can’t deviate from what’s been pre-approved.

-That is, you just don’t land in Pyongyang’s Airport, get off the Aeroplane, do immigration, and then take a bus and wherever it takes you, no way.
+That is, you just don’t land in Pyongyang’s Airport, get off the Airplane, do immigration, and then take a bus and wherever it takes you, no way Jose.